jose-sanchez/EvolutionSimulator/README.md

 --------------------
 + 1) Clone the repository in your local machine

 + 2) Open Sql Server Manager Studio an Attach to SQL server the DB contained into data.mdf, add read and write permission to your user.
+Or Run the scritps in folder DataBase starting by DataBaseCreation.sql(amend the db creation path) and then add the user permissions

 + 3) Open Visual Studio and Update the app.config with the connection string from your computer:  provider connection string=&quot;Data Source=DESKTOP-26M7VNU\SQLEXPRESS;Initial Catalog=DATA.MDF;integrated security=True;connect timeout=30;multipleactiveresultsets=True;App=EntityFramework&quot;"